 Machine learning enables computers to learn or train themselves from massive amounts of existing data.

-Machine learning adds an entirely new dimension to artificial intelligence — it enables computers to learn or train themselves from massive amounts of existing data.
-In this context, “learning” means forming relationships and extracting new patterns from a given set of data.
-This is a lot like how human intelligence works as well.
-When we come across something unfamiliar, we use our senses to study its features and can use our memory to recognize it the next time.
+Machine learning adds another new dimension to artificial intelligence — it enables computers to learn or train themselves from massive amounts of existing data.
+In this context, “learning” means extracting patterns from a given set of data.
+Think about how our own human intelligence works.
+When we come across something unfamiliar, we use our senses to study its features and then commit those to memory so that we can recognize it the next time.

 How does machine learning work?

-The success of the training process, meanwhile, is directly linked to three factors: the algorithm itself, the amount of data you feed it, and the dataset’s quality.
-Every now and then, researchers propose new algorithms or techniques that improve accuracy and reduce errors, as you’d expect from cutting-edge technology.
-Increasing the amount of data you offer the algorithm, on the other hand, can also help cover more edge cases.
+The success of a machine learning project depends on three factors: the algorithm itself, the amount of data you feed it, and the dataset’s quality.
+Every now and then, researchers propose new algorithms or techniques that improve accuracy and reduce errors, as we’ll see in a later section.
+But even without new algorithms, increasing the amount of data will also help cover more edge cases and improve inference.

 Machine learning programs involve two distinct stages: training and inference.

 The training process usually involves analyzing thousands or even millions of samples.
 As you’d expect, this is a fairly hardware-intensive process that needs to be completed ahead of time.
 Once the training process is complete and all of the relevant features have been analyzed, however, some resulting models can be small enough to fit on common devices like smartphones.

 Consider a machine learning app that reads handwritten text like Google Lens, for example.
 As part of the training process, a developer first feeds an ML algorithm with sample images.
 This eventually gives them an ML model that can be packaged and deployed within something like an Android application.

 When users install the app and feed it with images, their devices don’t have to perform the hardware-intensive training.
 The app can simply reference the trained model to infer new results.
 In the real world, you won’t see any of this, of course — the app will simply convert handwritten words into digital text.